CLASS ACTION ALERT: The Law Offices of Vincent Wong Remind Affirm Investors of a Lead Plaintiff Deadline of April 29, 2022

-The Law Offices of Vincent Wong announce that a class action lawsuit has commenced on behalf of investors.
-This lawsuit is on behalf of all investors who purchased or otherwise acquired Affirm Holdings, Inc. securities on February 10, 2022 after the Company sent a Tweet concerning its Second Quarter 2022 financial results at approximately 1:15 p.m.
-EST.
+The Law Offices of Vincent Wong announce that a class action lawsuit has commenced on behalf of investors who purchased between February 12, 2021 and February 10, 2022.

 If you suffered a loss on your investment in Affirm, contact us about potential recovery by using the link below.
 There is no cost or obligation to you.

-ABOUT THE ACTION: (i) Affirm's "buy now, pay-later" service facilitated excessive consumer debt, regulatory arbitrage, and data harvesting; (ii) the foregoing subjected Affirm to a heightened risk of regulatory scrutiny and enforcement action; (iii) Affirm maintained inadequate disclosure controls and procedures and internal control over financial reporting; (iv) accordingly, Affirm's tweet for its second quarter 2022 financial results contained selected metrics that made it appear that the Company had performed better than it actually did; and (v) as a result, the Company's public statements were materially false and misleading at all relevant times.
+ABOUT THE ACTION: The class action against Affirm includes allegations that the Company made materially false and/or misleading statements and/or failed to disclose that: (i) Affirm's "buy now, pay-later" service facilitated excessive consumer debt, regulatory arbitrage, and data harvesting; (ii) the foregoing subjected Affirm to a heightened risk of regulatory scrutiny and enforcement action; (iii) Affirm maintained inadequate disclosure controls and procedures and internal control over financial reporting; (iv) accordingly, Affirm's tweet for its second quarter 2022 financial results contained selected metrics that made it appear that the Company had performed better than it actually did; and (v) as a result, the Company's public statements were materially false and misleading at all relevant times.

 DEADLINE: April 29, 2022